pingas12345/homelab-docs/README.md

 - Centralized management via Portainer
 - Secure remote access via WireGuard VPN (no direct exposure of services)
 - Dynamic DNS for reliable remote connectivity
+- Media storage on a dedicated NAS using JBOD for flexible capacity expansion
 - Clear separation of concerns across service categories
 - Infrastructure changes tracked and documented